AdityaGawande1/Codepen-avg-clone/README.md

 Conclusion
 This report provides an overview of the CodePen-avg application.
-It successfully achieves its objectives and can be further enhanced in the future according the different users types and can add different languages.
+It successfully achieves its objectives and can be further enhanced in the future according the different users types and can add different languages. this is very helpful for the beginners and the developers.